hotwired/stimulus-site/docs/reference/actions.md

 ---
 permalink: /reference/actions
-order: 02
+order: 01
 ---

 # Actions

-An _action_ is a connection between

-* a controller method,
-* the controller's element, and
-* a DOM event listener

-Actions are how you handle DOM events in your controllers.
+_Actions_ are how you handle DOM events in your controllers.

 <meta data-controller="callout" data-callout-value="click->gallery#next">